sokuenryan/authpass/README.md

   ```
 Then create a .env file and ***ADD TO YOUR `.gitignore` file ASAP BEFORE COMMITING***

-Then copy and paste this *these lines* and fill in the extra areas with the API keys you can find on the firebase site.
+Then copy and paste *these lines* and fill in the extra areas with the API keys (xxxxxxxxxxx) you can find on the firebase site.

+No spaces or quotes needed.

       VITE_FIREBASE_API_KEY=xxxxxxxxxxxxxx